* Coking coal rises for 2nd day, up 11% this year

 * Benchmark spot 62% iron ore SH-CCN-IRNOR62 for delivery to China, fell 2.9% to $116 a tonne on Wednesday, data from SteelHome consultancy showed.

 * “Iron ore has seen a steep selloff this week as market sentiment shifts following a run of bearish indicators, with port holdings in China building up, mills’ profitability slipping, steel inventories rising, and predictions for lower iron prices stacking up,” SP Angel analysts said in a note.

-* The most-active steel rebar contract on the Shanghai Futures Exchange was 0.3% higher at 3,911 yuan a tonne.
-Hot-rolled steel used in cars and home appliances edged up 0.2% to 3,836 yuan.
+* The most-active construction steel rebar contract on the Shanghai Futures Exchange closed 1.0% higher at 3,940 yuan a tonne, rebounding from a six-session slump.
+Hot-rolled steel used in cars and home appliances climbed 1.0% to 3,866 yuan.

 * For the top stories metals and other news, click or

 ($1 = 6.8705 yuan)